 Dental radiography aids immensely in identifying the following issues:

-Sonography used to create an image of internal body structures such as tendons, muscles, joints, blood vessels and internal organs.
+We use ultrasonography to create an image of internal body structures such as tendons, muscles, joints, blood vessels and internal organs.

 Blood samples tell us a lot about organ function, electrolyte balance, hydration status, and cell counts.